 Divorce and Child Custody for LGBT Couples

 There is no unique or separate “equality” law when it comes to child custody decisions in a divorce matter involving same-sex spouses.
-As is customary, the “ interests of the child” benchmark is utilized in making custody decisions in all New York Divorce cases.
+As is customary, the “best interests of the child” benchmark is utilized in making custody decisions in all New York Divorce cases.

-The interests of the child standard requires the consideration of a number of factors in making child custody determinations.
+The best interests of the child standard requires the consideration of a number of factors in making child custody determinations.
 These include taking a look at which spouse was generally the primary caretaker of their children in the household, the residential situation of each spouse, and the overall physical, mental, and emotional wellbeing of the parties.

 Adoptions for Same-sex Couples in New York

 The State of New York permits LGBT individuals and couples to adopt children.
 Here are several of the LGBT persons that are legally allowed petition family court for adoption: